top of page

 Privacy Policy

 We will collect the contact information indicated above and the content of the message you sent to us.
 We use this information to contact you concerning the legal matter you inquired about and to determine if we might be able to represent you in that matter.
 We do not share this information with any third-parties.
 Information about whether or not you chose to opt-in or opt-out of receiving SMS text messages, or your consent to receive SMS text messages, will not be shared with any third-parties.
+We will not disclose any information and phone numbers with any affiliate marketing or third parties.

 © 2025 Melinda Brown Law.
 Powered and secured by Wix